History of rent control in England and Wales: Adjustments in 1971 to 1977

-The Housing Finance Act of 1972 also brought fundamental changes to rent legislation.
+The Housing Finance Act 1972 also brought fundamental changes to rent legislation.
 It became the duty of every local authority and new town corporation to determine a fair rent (on the same basis and definition as a fair rent for regulated tenancies) for every one of their housing revenue account dwellings.
 This was to be done by making provisional assessments of fair rents for their properties.
 These assessments had to be submitted to a rent scrutiny board that could confirm them or substitute different rents.
 These provisions were repealed in 1976.
 Dwellings owned by housing associations and housing trusts (usually charities), which were registered with the Housing Corporation (but not those that were registered societies under the Industrial and Provident Societies Act 1965) were brought within the fair rent system.
 From 1 January 1973, their rents were to be determined by Rent Officers and registered in a separate part of the Rent Register.
 New subsidies were introduced for housing associations and housing trusts registered with the Housing Corporation.

 For the first time, tenants were entitled to information about the cost of services provided by landlords when the cost exceeded £80.
 Local authorities, other public sector landlords (including housing associations) and management companies run by their tenants were excepted.
 A failure to provide information became a criminal offence.

-The Rent Assessment Committee (England and Wales) Regulations 1971 was the first of many Statutory Instruments that regulated procedures to follow when dealing with appeals against Rent Officer decisions.
+The Rent Assessment Committee (England and Wales) Regulations 1971 was the first of many statutory instruments that regulated procedures to follow when dealing with appeals against rent officer decisions.